omgbox/hls-vod-too/README.md

   - Supports multiple transcodings at the same time.
     - The max number of concurrent users can be specified by `--max-client-number`.
     - When multiple users play the same file (at the same quality level), the file will only be transcoded once.
+  - Better screenshots (preview).
+    - Take screenshots evenly throughout the video, instead of just near the beginning of the video.
 - Shortcomings
   - Not supporting VLC as backend.
 Only supports ffmpeg.
   - Legacy browsers won't be supported, as the code uses ES6 classes, web components, async generator functions, etc..